DMTF Learning Center

 - Visit the Cloud page for more information

-Meeting the expectations of end users for simple, modern and secure management of scalable platform hardware, SPMF’s Scalable Platforms Management API (SPMA) specifies a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing tool chains.
+Designed to meet the expectations of end users for simple, modern and secure management of scalable platform hardware, the DMTF’s Redfish is an open industry standard specification and schema that specifies a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing tool chains.

 Common Diagnostic Model (CDM)